lichendust/spindle/readme.md

 Spindle will render or copy all content from `source` into a newly created `public` directory alongside `config` and `source`.

-The output location can be overridden by an additional argument if necessary.
+The optional argument allows for the output location to be overridden.

+### Test ⚠

+	spindle test <output_path>

+Spindle will start a local webserver and serve the "public" build directory instead with no additional handling, allowing the final build to be tested locally without needing additional steps, tools or deployment.

+The optional argument allows specifying a non-standard directory for output.

 ## Documentation